ConvertAPI/docs/blog/convert-ms-office-to-pdf-using-csharp.md

 }
 ```

 All the hard work is done by ```convertapi.ConvertAsync();``` method that takes any MS Office document and converts it to PDF.
-The "*" is a wildcard for input file format.
-You can specify file format explicitly but that is not necessary.
+The "*" is a wildcard for the input file format.
+You can specify file format explicitly, but that is not necessary.
-The method has plenty overloads for your convenience.
-You can either pass a file from your local drive instead of URL, run the method synchronously, change destination file format or even specify advanced conversion parameters.
+The method has plenty of overloads for your convenience.
+You can either pass a file from your local drive instead of URL, run the method synchronously, change the destination file format, or even specify advanced conversion parameters.
 The API supports many more properties, complete list can be found at https://www.convertapi.com/ms-office-api.

 You can also convert your local files from your machine by using the following code snippet: